strnglp/harshlands/README.md

 ## Credits
 These scripts were derived from MarshalDFX's work: https://github.com/mdfx01/ArmageddonMUD/

-I have a similarlly derived work for Armageddon located here: https://github.com/strnglp/armageddon
+I have a similarly derived work for Armageddon located here: https://github.com/strnglp/armageddon